ni/arbitrary-session-management/README.md

 ## Required Hardware

-This requires an NI SMU (e.g., PXIe-4141) and an NI DMM (e.g., PXIe-4081) supported by NI-DCPower and NI-DMM respectively.

-By default, this uses a physical instrument or a simulated instrument created in NI MAX.
-To simulate an instrument without using NI MAX:
+The examples provided can be run with real or simulated instruments,

+- NI DCPower instrument (example, PXIe-4141)
+- NI DMM instrument (example, PXIe-4081)

+To simulate the instruments *without* using NI MAX or [NI Hardware Configuration Utility](https://www.ni.com/docs/en-US/bundle/hardwareconfigurationutility/page/hwcfg-user-manual-welcome.html):

 - Rename the `.env.simulation` file located in the `examples` directory to `.env`.